kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ### Run the plugin on a KWOK cluster (Manual)

 If you just want to test it manually on a KWOK cluster, first create a scheduler config (see `manifests/mycrossnodepreemption/scheduler-config.yaml`) and a cluster config file (see `bootstrap/content/data/configs/a/01.yaml`).

+NOTE: Make sure you have the latest binary or docker image of the scheduler with the plugin built (see above).
+Also make sure the latest Python solver is copied to `/opt/solver/main.py` (see above).

 Then create the cluster with kwokctl:

 ```bash
 kwokctl create cluster --name <cluster_name> --runtime <docker/binary> --config <path/to/cluster-config.yaml>